Mitek Systems: IDP Software Vendor

 Mitek invented Mobile Deposit in 2008 and acquired A2iA in May 2018, adding handwriting recognition and document OCR to its identity platform.
 For most of its history, Check Verification was the revenue anchor.
 That is no longer true.

 In Q1 FY2026 (ended December 31, 2025), Fraud & Identity revenue grew 30% year-over-year to $25.4 million while Check Verification grew 3% to $18.2 million.
-Fraud & Identity SaaS alone — at $20.9 million — is now 16x the size of Check Verification SaaS at $1.3 million.
-At the FY2026 guidance midpoint of $192 million total revenue, Fraud & Identity ($104.5 million) is projected to represent 53% of the business — the first time the fraud and identity platform is expected to be the majority of Mitek's revenue.
+Fraud & Identity SaaS alone at $20.9 million is now 16x the size of Check Verification SaaS at $1.3 million.
+At the FY2026 guidance midpoint of $192 million total revenue, Fraud & Identity ($104.5 million) is projected to represent 53% of the business.

 One open question accompanies the momentum: non-GAAP gross margin compressed from 84.5% to 81.7% because SaaS delivery costs rose 43% while SaaS revenue grew 21%.
 Whether that gap reflects infrastructure investment ahead of revenue recognition or a structural cost of serving customers at scale is not explained in any available source.

 In January 2026, Datos Insights named Mitek a Market Leader in its Document Identity Verification Matrix.
-CEO Ed West framed the recognition in terms of threat trajectory: "fraud and identity risks continue to evolve as AI-driven threats accelerate daily" — positioning the platform as a response to synthetic fraud rather than a static compliance tool.
+CEO Ed West framed the recognition in terms of threat trajectory: "fraud and identity risks continue to evolve as AI-driven threats accelerate daily," positioning the platform as a response to synthetic fraud rather than a static compliance tool.

-How Mitek Systems Processes Documents
+How Mitek Systems processes documents

 Mitek's document processing stack combines the OCR and ICR technology from the A2iA acquisition with its own mobile capture and biometric verification layers.
 The pipeline handles both physical document capture and digital identity verification within a single platform.

-For check processing, the Mobile Deposit product captures check images via mobile device, applies ICR and IWR recognition inherited from A2iA, and routes items through CheckReader for straight-through processing at 80–90% automation rates.
-Check Fraud Defender sits downstream, applying consortium intelligence — drawn from coverage of 24% of U.S. checking accounts, with 47% including pilot institutions — to flag anomalies before settlement.
+For check processing, the Mobile Deposit product captures check images via mobile device, applies ICR and IWR recognition inherited from A2iA, and routes items through CheckReader for straight-through processing at 80-90% automation rates.
+Check Fraud Defender sits downstream, applying consortium intelligence drawn from coverage of 24% of U.S. checking accounts, with 47% including pilot institutions, to flag anomalies before settlement.

 For identity documents, MiVIP combines document classification, facial recognition, and liveness detection into a single onboarding workflow.
 The IDLive suite provides passive liveness checks across face, document, and voice modalities to defeat spoofing attacks.
-Digital Fraud Defender adds a GenAI layer for synthetic identity detection, targeting the class of fraud that traditional document checks miss because the underlying documents are technically valid.
+Digital Fraud Defender adds a generative AI layer for synthetic identity detection, targeting the class of fraud that traditional document checks miss because the underlying documents are technically valid.

 Deployment is available as SDKs for mobile integration, REST APIs for server-side workflows, or a hosted SaaS platform.
-The SaaS path is the growth vector: Fraud & Identity SaaS reached $20.9 million in Q1 FY2026, up 21% year-over-year, while software license revenue in the same segment grew 129% — suggesting both recurring and transactional demand are expanding simultaneously.
+The SaaS path is the growth vector: Fraud & Identity SaaS reached $20.9 million in Q1 FY2026, up 21% year-over-year, while software license revenue in the same segment grew 129%, suggesting both recurring and transactional demand are expanding simultaneously.

-Use Cases
+Use cases

-Digital Identity Verification and KYC
+Digital identity verification and KYC

 Organizations use MiVIP for customer onboarding and KYC compliance, combining document classification, facial recognition, and passive liveness detection to prevent synthetic identity fraud.
 The IDLive suite extends liveness checks to voice and document channels, addressing multi-modal spoofing.
-Digital Fraud Defender applies GenAI to detect synthetic identities that present technically valid documents — the fraud vector that has grown alongside generative AI tooling.
-Datos Insights recognized Mitek as a Market Leader in document verification for this capability set in January 2026.
+Digital Fraud Defender applies generative AI to detect synthetic identities that present technically valid documents, the fraud vector that has grown alongside generative AI tooling.
+Vendors such as idnorm and Dataleon also offer KYC-focused document verification APIs, though both operate at smaller scale and without Mitek's biometric liveness stack.
+The Ping Identity integration further embeds these capabilities into enterprise identity orchestration workflows, where document verification is one step in a broader customer journey rather than a standalone check.

-Banks and credit unions implement Mobile Deposit for remote check capture, leveraging Mitek's original 2008 invention.
-CheckReader processes captured images with 80–90% straight-through processing rates using A2iA-derived ICR and IWR recognition.
+Banks and credit unions implement Mobile Deposit for remote check capture, using Mitek's original 2008 invention.
+CheckReader processes captured images with 80-90% straight-through processing rates using A2iA-derived ICR and IWR recognition.
 The product continues to process millions of checks globally and generates stable recurring revenue, though it is no longer the company's growth priority.

-Technical Specifications
+Technical specifications

 | Feature | Specification |